Cloud Vulnerability DB

 A community-led vulnerabilities database

-If successfully exploited, the vulnerability allows attackers to bypass security controls and read files from the system, followed by exfiltrating the contents over the network without user confirmation.
-This represents a significant confidentiality breach for affected systems (GitHub Advisory).
+When exploited, the vulnerability allows attackers to read files and exfiltrate their contents over the network without triggering the usual user confirmation prompts.
+This represents a significant confidentiality breach in the affected systems (GitHub Advisory).

 The vulnerability has been patched in version 1.0.4.
 Users on standard Claude Code auto-update received this fix automatically after release.
-All versions prior to 1.0.24 have been deprecated and users have been forced to update, meaning current users are unaffected by this vulnerability (GitHub Advisory).
+Current users of Claude Code are unaffected as versions prior to 1.0.24 are deprecated and have been forced to update (GitHub Advisory).

 Source: This report was generated using AI